xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2025-12-20-all-thats-left-of-you-goblinviolence-chigaki-death-metro-and-chromatin-at-spit.md

 ![goblinviolence](/images/1-03.jpg)

 Naarm/Melbourne band all that's left of you played the final set of the night, their last performance before they "hit da studio" (huge).
 Guitarist Valentine's amp was screamingly loud, bringing a passionate and energetic close to the show.
-Rumours of a gatecrash cover were confirmed later in their set, as they brought flood, the title track from our first release, back to life.
+Rumours of a gatecrash cover were confirmed later in their set, as they brought 'flood', the title track from our first release, back to life.
 This was an emotional moment for some as they sung along.
 <br><br>
 Their raw and emotional screamo inspired some stage diving among the audience, and even saw Paddy from Wrench crowdsurfing.
 It was the perfect end to a late show, and everyone left Spit elatedly.
 Goblinviolence, seemingly not ready to say goodbye to Footscray, were seen walking through the area three separate times over the next hour and a half following the show's end.